Wow, it has been a long time

 Friday

-Posted in Uncategorized on August 1, 2008 by timmccoy
+Posted in Jacob's Story on August 1, 2008 by timmccoy

 Can it be so simple?
 A tear in the liver!
 Wow, they can fix that can’t they?
 The doctor says that Jacob’s liver had a tear in it and that is why he was leaking blood.
 They could not sew it together because the stitches would cause a hole bigger than what was there.
 They decided to use surgical tape that would eventually disappear and hopefully that would hold it together.
 We have taped the baby’s liver together and it seems to be holding.
 Awesome.
 Go God!
 Something so simple as tape.
 We should use that on everything.
 Jacob comes out of surgery looking like a mummy from the sternum to his waist.
 He is still on the ventilator and there are still thousands of tubes everywhere, but he is steady and there are signs of a peaceful restful time for him.
 Still a long way to go, but the signs are there.